lightcaurby/Code-MidiGen/README.md

 The output consists of four MIDI files:
 - <title>_accmp.mid for controlling the accompaniment
 - <title>_melody.mid for the reference lead melody
-- <title>_vh.mid for controlling the vocal harmony
-- <title>_chords.mid for controlling the vocal harmony
+- <title>_vh.mid and <title>_chords.mid for controlling the vocal harmony

-Any DAW can be used to send the output MIDI files to the keyboard as part of a recording project.
+Any DAW can be used to send the resulting MIDI files to the arranger keyboard as part of a recording project.
 Typically, the keyboard operates in slave mode while the DAW provides the MIDI master clock.

 Example run: